 Advice whether alcohol can protect against coronary heart disease can be confusing.

-So what do we know about how alcohol might produce its beneficial effects on the heart?
 Illnesses due to damage to arteries, such as the coronary arteries that nourish the heart, mainly affect people of middle age and older.
 Scientists believe that there are two main mechanisms by which small amounts of alcohol can have a protective effect as one enters the age where heart disease commonly occurs.

-The first, explains Professor Wallace, is that alcohol appears to affect the levels of cholesterol circulating in the blood, reducing the amount of fatty deposit (atheroma) which narrows our arteries and makes them more likely to clog.
+The first, explains Dr Sim, is that alcohol appears to affect the levels of cholesterol circulating in the blood, reducing the amount of fatty deposit (atheroma) which narrows our arteries and makes them more likely to clog.
 Secondly, alcohol can help prevent the formation of blood clots which can close off the arteries, causing a heart attack.
 It can stop platelets from clumping together to form clots.
 A small amount of alcohol with a meal can also reduce the sudden rise of a protein (fibrinogen) produced by the liver which can increase the likelihood of blood clots forming – thrombosis.

 Wine drinkers would like to believe that the old adage that red wine is good for the heart is true.
 But, is it?
 “Antioxidants in general help to prevent thrombosis and it is true red wine has a relatively high concentration of antioxidant substances called flavonoids.
-White alcoholic drinks, like vodka and cider, contain the least concentration of flavonoids.
+White alcoholic drinks, like vodka and cider, contain the lowest concentration of flavonoids.
 But this is a subject where more research is needed before we can give specific advice,” says Professor Chick.
-Though some studies found wine to have protective effects, it may be because wine drinking is more often linked to meals than beers and spirits
+Though some studies found wine to have protective effects, it may be because wine drinking is more often linked to mealtimes than beers and spirits